CustomTypeOne/LoopPatches/README.md

 <a href="/img/looppatches-loop-settings.svg"><img src="/img/looppatches-loop-settings.svg?raw=true" alt="Image showing the iOS settings screen before and after applying Settings.bundle" width="500"></a>

 All settings can be enabled or disabled individually.
 Be certain that you enter appropriate values before enabling each.
-Please file an issue if there are problems with mmol/L units.
+Please file an issue if you experience problems or have a question.

 After each fresh build, check all the values and check behavior for any enabled patches.